microsoft/LightGBM/docs/Parameters.rst

 -  ``machine_list_filename`` :raw-html:`<a id="machine_list_filename" title="Permalink to this parameter" href="#machine_list_filename">&#x1F517;&#xFE0E;</a>`, default = ``""``, type = string, aliases: ``machine_list_file``, ``machine_list``, ``mlist``

-   -  path of file that lists machines for this parallel learning application
+   -  path of file that lists machines for this distributed learning application

    -  each line contains one IP and one port for one machine.
 The format is ``ip port`` (space as a separator)